Tour departs each morning from the Hobart Travel and Information Centre at 8:30AM.

 - Drive to the fishing town of Triabunna via farmland and forests.

-- Board scenic ferry trip to Maria Island.
+- Scenic ferry trip to Maria Island.
 Enjoy extensive views from the Mercury Passage.
-Maybe Dolphins and Seals!
+Maybe Dolphins!

 - Spend the morning walking to the Fossil Cliffs (1.5-hours loop), enjoying the views of Bishop and Clerk and watching the local wildlife in their natural environment.